Allegheny Health Network: Facilities

-Allegheny General Hospital
+AHN Allegheny General Hospital

 Now the academic flagship of Allegheny Health Network, Allegheny General Hospital (AGH) began as a 50-bed infirmary, housed in two adjoining brick rowhouses in what was then Allegheny City, immediately north of Pittsburgh.
 While Pittsburgh itself had already established several hospitals, including West Penn Hospital, by the 1870s, Allegheny City needed one of its own to accommodate its burgeoning population and to care for the victims of fires, floods and disease outbreaks that often swept over the Ohio River's northern bank.
 Starting in 1881, the mayor of Allegheny City began meeting with a committee of physicians and prominent residents of Allegheny City, to discuss the construction of, and fund-raising for, a new North Side hospital.
 Three years later, the committee bought two adjacent properties along Stockton Avenue, near the modern-day Nova Place.

 The hospital was officially chartered in 1882 and on Feb.
 15, 1886, the forerunner to Allegheny General Hospital opened its doors.
 In 1887, the hospital established a children's wing, and in 1889, an ambulance was donated to the hospital; AGH would operate its own ambulance service for the next 64 years.
 A hospital annex was opened in June 1892, giving AGH additional surgical space.
 At the turn of the century, the hospital's directors began collecting funds for a new AGH, to be built just a block away, also along Stockton Avenue.
 The seven-story, 400-bed facility cost $620,000, and opened in 1904.
 The new space included more modern laboratory facilities: separate rooms for urinalysis, blood work, bacteriology, and autopsies.
 Within the decade, the hospital's board president, Dr. Maitland Alexander, convinced the kin of steel magnate William H. Singer to build a new, three-story research laboratory behind the hospital, which opened in 1916 and would later be known as the Singer Research Institute (now called the AHN Research Institute).
 Like many hospitals of that era, AGH distinguished itself during wartime; AGH was among the first medical institutions in the country to offer its services to the U.S. Department of War during WWI, and in 1918, the AGH Red Cross Unit made its way from Pittsburgh to Bourbonne-les-Bains, France, where a complement of AGH employees manned a French military hospital.

 The second iteration of Allegheny General Hospital, at its former Stockton Avenue location.